wkaisertexas/parallel-final-project/writeup.md

 As noted in the Kernel 2 section, the writeback to the COO matrix took up most of the execution time.
 In Kernel 2, every non-zero element causes an atomic add to global memory, causing significant contention and serialization.
 Kernel 3 addresses this by batching the global writebacks.
 First, threads count the non-zero elements using shared memory atomics, then a single thread reserves the entire block's output range with one global atomic (incrementing numNonzeros), and finally threads write to their assigned positions using shared memory atomics.

-The magnitude of impact of this optimization was suprising because avoiding the global memory atomic add to the number of non-zeros per non-zero was only 6% of kernel execution time.
+The magnitude of impact of this optimization was surprising because avoiding the global memory atomic add to the number of non-zeros per non-zero was only 6% of kernel execution time.
 However, there was more time-savings when it came to writes made to cooMatrix_d.

-The most likely explanation for this fact is how writes to COO are more coalessed because of the faster atomic adds to `tile_write_offset`.
+The most likely explanation for this fact is how writes to COO are more coalesced because of the faster atomic adds to `tile_write_offset`.
 This is important because this shows how profilers reporting of time-taken per line can be a misleading metric for cache optimization.

 ### Kernel 4